 Another important factor is the types of vitamins included in a product.

 It’s a good idea to check with a healthcare professional before beginning any new supplement, including a multivitamin.
-They may recommend a single-nutrient vitamin for you, rather than a multivitamin, to ensure you aren’t regularly consuming excess amounts of nutrients.

 What vitamins should women take daily?